 Earlier in the day William and Catherine visited Bedford House, the final resting place of more than 5,000 Servicemen of WWI.

 There the royal couple met some Commonwealth War Graves Commission interns who help visitors understand the stories of servicemen in this cemetery, before viewing some of the graves.

-Today Duchess chose a delicate dusty pink Venetian wool ‘Melrose’ coatdress from her go-to designer Catherine Walker.
+Today, The Duchess of Cambridge chose a delicate dusty pink Venetian wool ‘Melrose’ coatdress from her go-to designer Catherine Walker.

 The dress features hand applique taupe corded lace spreading up from the hem and cuff.
 A look at the detailing.

 Catherine paired the outfit with a Jane Taylor creation.

-Duchess paired her dress with a pink Prada Clutch.
+The Duchess paired her dress with a pink Prada Clutch.
 It seems today Duchess wore a new pair of Gianvito Rossi Suede Pumps.
-HeavenQRF on twitter believes they are the Suede Gianvito Heels.
+HeavenQRF on Twitter believes they are the Suede Gianvito Heels.
 Heels are available at forwarding.